-In 2017, we’re expanding again with the launch of discussclt.com.
-The idea is to create a one-stop home to continue the discussions we have in person year-round.
-The website will be updated each week with fresh stories and perspectives on the issues of the day.
+In 2017, we expanded once again with the launch of discussclt.com, creating a one-stop home to continue the discussions we have in person year-round.
+The website is updated each week with fresh stories and perspectives on the issues of the day.
 Most of the stories on the site will be produced by contributing editor Greg Lacour, a renowned journalist with one of the most distinct writing voices in the city.
-We’ll also have two podcasts per month, produced by contributing editor Andy Smith and podcasting guru Andy Goh.
-A monthly e-newsletter will bring all this information right in your inbox, and we will continue our #discussclt events with even more speakers and tough conversations about our city’s future.
-And a “Discussion” section of the website allows you to participate in the conversation.
+We also have two podcasts per month, produced by contributing editor Andy Smith and podcasting guru Andy Goh.
+A monthly e-newsletter brings all this information right to your inbox, and we will continue our #discussclt events with even more speakers and tough conversations about our city’s future in 2018.

-This past year has brought those issues and their importance into sharp relief—discussclt.com is here to provide a way to learn more about them and use that knowledge to act.
+These divided times bring timely issues and their importance into sharp relief—and discussclt.com is here to provide a way to learn more about them and use that knowledge to act.

 ABOUT GREG LACOUR: